 Positions in health services administration have many different titles such as healthcare executive, health services manager and medical administrator.
 The overall responsibilities of a health services administrator vary based on the needs of individual employers.
 A health services administrator working in a private physician's practice might be in charge of clerical employees and billing issues.
 Larger healthcare facilities generally have many assistant administrators that oversee clinical departments, including surgery and nursing.
-The U.S. Bureau of Labor Statistics (BLS) states that recent federal regulations requiring the electronic filing of patient records has led health services providers to hire health information management professionals (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) states that recent federal regulations requiring the electronic filing of patient records has led health services providers to hire health information management professionals.

 Health Services Administration Salary Information

 The wage expectations of health services managers exceed the national average for other occupations.
 Data from the BLS shows that medical and health services managers earned a mean annual wage worth $113,730 in May 2018.
 Pay rates vary substantially for health services administrators based on experience and responsibilities.
 In May 2018, medical and health services managers supervising general hospitals received a mean annual salary of $122,460, while pharmaceutical companies and medical manufacturing firms paid these managers an annual mean wage of $221,290.

 Earnings for medical and health services managers can also vary between geographic locations.
-The BLS reported that health services facilities in New York, California and Washington, D.C., paid managers the highest mean annual wage in May 2013.
-Total employment in medical and health services management is expected to increase 23% from 2012-2022, according to the BLS.
+The BLS reported that health services facilities in Washington, D.C., New York, and Connecticut paid managers the highest mean annual wage in May 2015.
+Total employment in medical and health services management is expected to increase 17% from 2014-2024, according to the BLS.

 Education Requirements for Health Services Administrators